nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

    ```
    >**Note:** If this command doesn't show the name of the pod then run the previous command again.

-## Getting Access to NGINX Plus Ingress Controller using LoadBalancer Service
+## Getting Access to NGINX Ingress Controller using LoadBalancer Service

 In this section you will give the Ingress Controller a Public IP address from the Azure's IP Address Mgmt system.